 If you believe honesty is the best policy, you could admit that while the ring is beautiful, it really isn’t your style, or doesn’t complement the rest of the jewellery you wear on a day-to-day basis.

 Image | Shan Fisher

 Learn to love it

-If you’re just too worried about hurting his feelings, you could keep the ring and learn to love it for what it symbolises and the effort he put into choosing it.
+If you’re just too worried about hurting your partner’s feelings, you could keep the ring and learn to love it for what it symbolises and the effort put into choosing it.

 Sure, he didn’t pick up your hints about the perfect engagement ring, but he tried his best to choose something he thought you’d love.
 Some women choose to stop wearing their engagement ring once they’ve got a wedding band on their finger, so let him know this is what you intend, and just keep your engagement ring in a safe place as a reminder of a great period of your lives together.